 - Early Game Hell: Instead of dramatically ramping up the difficulty as you progress, Story Mode actually gets more forgiving as it goes on.
 This is less a matter of the game getting easier (the difficulty is fairly constant) than upgrading your weapons and armor allows you to take more damage and gives you more powerful and more useful attacks.
 However, the upgrades are optional if a more difficult game is desired.

 - Friendly Ghost: After dying in the opening cutscene, Madelyn's dog Fritzy returns as her ghostly sidekick.
+He is your constant companion and helps you out by attacking monsters.

 - Harder Than Hard: While the regular Arcade Mode is no joke, "King Daddy" mode ups the ante by giving you even less health, fewer lives, and no projectile weapons, save what Fritzy can contribute.